 Alexandra Bridge is located 307km south west of Perth, and 25km north east of Augusta.
 It is located on the Brockman Highway, although the campground is several hundred metres away.

-To camp at Alexandra Bridge, you need to pay $8 per person, per night.
-Children are $5 per night, and seniors can get weekly passes for $40.
+To camp at Alexandra Bridge, you need to pay $10 per person, per night.
 This is not a DEC campground, and bookings are not possible.
 The caretaker comes around every afternoon to collect fees from new campers.

 Facilities at Alexandra Bridge